 IMPORTANT!
-When the checklist is completed, carefully try to turn the grounding switch to the grounded position.
+When the checklist has been completed, carefully try to turn the grounding switch to the grounded position.
 If you cannot turn the grounding switch but doors of medium voltage compartments have to be opened, call the ABB service organization.